Rails request Apdex SLI

-An urgency can be specified for all actions in a controller like this:
+An urgency can be specified for all actions in a controller:

 class Boards::ListsController < ApplicationController urgency :high end

-To specify the urgency also for certain actions in a controller, they can be specified like this:
+To also specify the urgency for certain actions in a controller:

 class Boards::ListsController < ApplicationController urgency :high, [:index, :show] end

-To specify the urgency for an entire API class, this can be done as follows:
+To specify the urgency for an entire API class:

 module API class Issues < ::API::Base urgency :low end end

-To specify the urgency also for certain actions in a API class, they can be specified like this:
+To specify the urgency also for certain actions in a API class:

 module API class Issues < ::API::Base urgency :medium, [ '/groups/:id/issues', '/groups/:id/issues_statistics' ] end end